benrudolph/ascend.report/index.md

 ## Introduction

 SMS as a tool for humanitarian aid is becoming an increasingly common tool.
-UNHCR Innovation recently piloted an SMS system in two UNHCR operations: Esmeraldas, Ecuador and San Jose, Costa Rica.
+UNHCR Innovation recently piloted an SMS system in two UNHCR operations: Esmeraldas, Ecuador and San José, Costa Rica.
 Along the way we made a few blunders and also did a few things right.
-We wanted to share our experiences piloting FrontlineCloud in San Jose, Costa Rica so that you could learn from us.
+We wanted to share our experiences piloting FrontlineCloud in San José, Costa Rica so that you could learn from us.

 The project, named Ascend, began as a collaboration between Stanford University and UNHCR Innovation.
 The two institutions developed a class called “Rethinking Refugee Communities.”
 From this, Ascend was born out of a student group with the initial intention of tackling early camp registration by using mobile phone devices.
 The course took the students through the design process: research, challenge definition, ideation and prototyping.
 Along the way, UNHCR Innovation colleagues were in contact with the students to provide feedback.

 About six months after the course ended, Ascend iterated based on needs and limitations discovered in a need-finding trip to Ethiopia.
 Ascend shifted from a tool to help registration to general purpose messaging.
 A few key takeaways were observed: one, the need for message classification to handle a large number of inbound SMS (think Gmail classifying messages as priority or not priority); two, the ability to have a feature rich application to conduct polls and surveys via SMS; three, a focus on visualizing the data received and report generation in order to convey effectiveness to potential donors.

 By the end of 2013, the Ascend group was adopted into UNHCR Innovation where the project would continue and have better access to piloting locations.
 The decision was made to use FrontlineCloud as a prototype with the goal of better understanding SMS in humanitarian contexts.
 The first pilot was conducted, as mentioned, in Esmeraldas, Ecuador.
-In April 2014, FrontlineCloud was piloted in San Jose, Costa Rica.
-The following is an account of the process we went through to pilot FrontlineCloud in San Jose.
+In April 2014, FrontlineCloud was piloted in San José, Costa Rica.
+The following is an account of the process we went through to pilot FrontlineCloud in San José.

 ## Choosing to prototype